Fengli-Su/cse2122/lecture/syllabus.markdown

 ## Grading

 - First midterm: 15%
 - Second midterm: 15%
 - Programming assignments: 30% (about one every week)
-- Programming assignments include a small end of semester project.

 - Final exam: 30%
 - Class participation: 10 %
 You can see your grades on Carmen.

 ## Homeworks